AdamMorgan778/CASA0018-Apple-Classification/README.md

 ## Results

-The chosen final model demonstrates outstanding performance with a 100% accuracy rate on the test dataset and a 96.67% accuracy rate on the validation set, even though the Edge Impulse website reported a 100% accuracy.
-Overall, I am highly satisfied with the model's performance.
+The selected final model exhibits exceptional performance, achieving a 100% accuracy rate on the test dataset and a 96.67% accuracy rate on the validation set, despite the Edge Impulse website reporting 100% accuracy.
+Furthermore, it maintains a low inference time of 207 ms. Overall, I am extremely pleased with the model's performance, as it effectively meets my project objective.

 ![image](https://user-images.githubusercontent.com/73647889/232231896-f7d0ae15-701d-4e37-9eb4-6a047422b04e.png)